LeoTN/yt-dlp-autohotkey-gui/README.md

 ## Important

 > This is my first script using the [PowerShell AppDeploymentToolkit](https://github.com/PSAppDeployToolkit/PSAppDeployToolkit), so expect bugs and errors.
-All the good stuff :D
+All the good stuff :)

 **NOTE :** The best way of installing this script is the installer archive file included in the [latest release](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases/latest).
 You can find all releases [here](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases).